SudhaBhamidi/git-gang/ADD_YOUR_NAME.md

 ## Add your entry below this line

-Name:Luuk
+- Name: Luuk
-Username:Devluuk123
+- Username: Devluuk123
-Message: Git-ging is a awesome idea of sashan where i want to be part of by contributing in a simple way.
+- Message: Git-ging is a awesome idea of Sashank where I want to be part of by contributing in a simple way.